 While most agree on the benefits, hospice is often underutilized with patients with dementia because end-of-life prognosis is difficult.
 The complex interactions between the declining brain and the body make it difficult for doctors to precisely determine how long anyone with Alzheimer’s can expect to live.

 You may hear medical professionals talk about the Functional Assessment Staging Test (FAST) scale.
-It ranks dementia patients in 7 levels, based on their abilities with daily functions and activities.
+It ranks dementia patients on seven levels based on their abilities with daily functions and activities.

 Unfortunately, many people don’t consider Alzheimer’s as a cause of death.
 In 2017, Alzheimer’s was the 6th leading cause of death in the U.S. During late-stage Alzheimer’s, patients can lose the ability to walk, sit and, eventually, swallow.
 They are also vulnerable to infections, especially pneumonia.

 Hospice can meet the myriad care challenges that can occur during end-stage Alzheimer’s.
 Some of those challenges include:

 - Behavior problems, especially aggressive behaviors